thmxv/tx-lang-cxx/README.md

 Tx is inspired by Lua.
 The code base and implementation is inspired by the book "Crafting Interpreters" by Robert Nystrom.
-The syntax and feature set are inspired by languages such as Python, Rust and Swift among others.
+The syntax and feature set are inspired by languages such as Python, Rust, Wren and Swift among others.

-Tx design desitions are supposed to be oriented towards safety, speed, power and minimalism.
+Tx design decisions are supposed to be oriented towards safety, speed, power and minimalism.

 The code base is written, as much as possible, in modern C++.
 Trying to be